obsidian-tasks-group/obsidian-tasks/docs/migration.md

 >
 > - You can view the new site at: [publish.obsidian.md/tasks](https://publish.obsidian.md/tasks)
 >   - At the end of each page, there is a **handy link** to the equivalent page on the old site.
-> - You can view the Markdown source in Obsidian:
->   - download the Tasks repo on the [branch for this work](https://github.com/obsidian-tasks-group/obsidian-tasks/archive/refs/heads/port-user-guide-to-obs-publish-v2.zip):
->   - expand `obsidian-tasks-port-user-guide-to-obs-publish-v2.zip`
->   - open the `obsidian-tasks-port-user-guide-to-obs-publish-v2` folder
->   - open the `docsv2` sub-folder in Obsidian
->   - Click 'trust author and plugins'

 > [!tip] Tips - things I will probably put in a 'how to use the docs' page
 >